 All of this will make your home look attractive to home buyers, and you can do it all yourself with nothing but a bucket of cleaning supplies and some hard work.
 However, that isn’t enough.
 It needs to stay that way.
 It is therefore necessary to clean up spills promptly and thoroughly clean the house before any showings.

 Make It Low Maintenance

 In a busy world, people increasingly value their time.
-This explains why we pay others to maintain our yard and swimming pool.
+This explains why some people pay others to maintain their yard or swimming pool, if they’re lucky enough to have one.
 If you’re fixing the landscaping, make changes so that the yard is low maintenance.
 If upgrading your floors or counters, choose low-maintenance materials.
 Look for upgrades that home buyers will see as improvements.
 For example, update outdated fixtures and put in LED lights.
 Consider putting in a programmable thermostat and other smart upgrades to make the home more attractive to younger buyers.
 Clean the gutters so that homeowners don’t feel like that’s something they’ll have to do soon.

 Increase Your Curb Appeal

 Your home’s exterior provides its first impression for most home buyers.
 Do everything you can to increase your curb appeal.
 Cut the grass, trim back the trees, and pull up the weeds.
 Fix the fence and clean up the debris and toys.

 Talk with a reputable contractor that does garden or yard waste clean-ups if you don’t have the time to do it yourself.
 Services like Edward’s Enterprises will be able to clean up your front and backyard for a reasonable price.
 They’ll also be able to do some landscaping touch-ups for you if you have any problem spots.